Can you imagine running out of molasses in the middle of Christmas cookie season?

-Did you know that molasses is simply a by-product of the sugar-making process?
+Did you know that molasses is a by-product of the sugar-making process?

-In granulated sugar production, the extra juice is extracted from the plant, boiled, and turned into thick molasses.
+In sugar production, juice is extracted from the plant.
+It’s then boiled and turned into thick molasses.

 If you have dark corn syrup in your cabinets, you’re back in business!

-It has a base of light corn syrup and adds a particular type of molasses for color.
+That’s because it’s made from a mix of light corn syrup and a certain type of molasses.

-I learned that the flavor profile of honey changes based on the flowers used to gather nectar.
+I learned that the flavor of honey changes based on the flowers used to gather nectar.

 Buckwheat honey, for example, is much darker (almost the same hue as molasses) and has a very similar flavor profile.